Although situating among plenty of great cuisines, Honduran foods have many unique points that make them stand out from the others.

 15. Pescado Frito Con Tajadas (Fried Fish With Green Plantain)

 If it seems familiar to you, it is because of the use of Tajadas (long strips of fried plantains) in this Pescado Frito Con Tajadas.
-Tajadas is a versatile ingredient that can pair well with various other fried treats since it is crunchy overall (fried in hot oil twice) and quite bland.
+Tajadas is a versatile ingredient that can pair well with various other fried treats since it is crunchy (after being fried in hot oil twice) and quite bland.

 Tilapia is the most common component in this fried fish treat.
 I recommend prioritizing the Honduran Caribbean variation of Pescado Frito Con Tajadas on your foodie bucket list.
 It’ll be elevated if you serve it with lettuce salad and Casamiento.